The Margaret Esherick House Louis Kahn ArchEyes Doctor Casino

-Nestled at 204 Sunrise Lane in the Chestnut Hill neighborhood of Philadelphia, the Margaret Esherick House is a modernist house designed by American architect Louis Kahn.
+Located at 204 Sunrise Lane in the Chestnut Hill neighborhood of Philadelphia, Margaret Esherick House is a modernist house designed by American architect Louis Kahn.
 Completed in 1961, the house is a paradigm of Kahn’s prowess in integrating space, light, and function.
-Its significance has been recognized through numerous awards, including the Landmark Building Award in 1992 by the Philadelphia chapter of the American Institute of Architects.
+Its significance has been recognized through numerous awards, including the Landmark Building Award 1992 by the Philadelphia chapter of the American Institute of Architects.
 The house was further immortalized in 2023, gaining a listing on the National Register of Historic Places by the United States Department of the Interior.

 The Esherick House Technical Information